seductivegeese/new-grad-guide/README.md

       - Generally speaking, a 401k is tied to your current employer.
     - [**Traditional IRA**](https://www.irs.gov/retirement-plans/traditional-iras): You can think of a traditional IRA like a RRSP in Canada; it&#39;s a tax-deferred retirement account.
 Generally, you can only withdraw from the IRA after age 59½ without paying a tax penalty, but there are a number of [ther exemptions](https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-tax-on-early-distributions) (eg. buying your first home).
     -
-[**Roth IRA**](https://www.irs.gov/retirement-plans/roth-iras) **:** A Roth IRA is _similar to_ a
+[**Roth IRA**](https://www.irs.gov/retirement-plans/roth-iras) **:** A Roth IRA is _similar to_ a TFSA, but it has more limitations.
-#
-[ANNOTATION:

-BY &#39;Deon Hua&#39;
-ON &#39;2019-08-26T06:40:54&#39;
-NOTE: &#39;can this be expanded on earlier? same area where we talk about caveats of a RRSP in the US&#39;]

-#
-[ANNOTATION:

-BY &#39;Yu Chen Hou&#39;
-ON &#39;2019-08-26T06:39:35&#39;
-NOTE: &#39;What is a TFSA!
-And implications for canadians leaving for the us&#39;] TFSA, but it has more limitations.
 Like a TFSA, it&#39;s post-tax, but it is subject to the same tax penalties and exemptions as a traditional IRA (only the earnings are taxed the same way as traditional IRA, you can withdraw contributions anytime).
 The Roth IRA is not currently recognized under US/Canada tax treaty, so the treatment of a Roth if you become a Canadian resident is unclear.
 Some quick searches indicate that upon moving back to Canada, you must stop contributing to the Roth + declare it as an overseas pension to ensure tax-free growth and disbursements.
     - M E G A BACKDOOR
   - Various Pre-tax deductions
     - Commuter Subsidy**: Many companies offer a pre-tax commuter account, which allows you to allocate pre-tax dollars towards commutes (usually transit, Uber Pool, Lyft Shared).
 Some even provide a monthly amount as a benefit.